Bamum script

-The Bamum scripts are an evolutionary series of six scripts created for the Bamum language by Ibrahim Njoya, King of Bamum (now western Cameroon) at the turn of the 19th century.
+The Bamum scripts are an evolutionary series of six scripts created for the Bamum language by Ibrahim Njoya, King of Bamum (now western Cameroon).
 They are notable for evolving from a pictographic system to a semi-syllabary in the space of fourteen years, from 1896 to 1910.
 Bamum type was cast in 1918, but the script fell into disuse around 1931.
 A project began around 2007 to revive the Bamum script.

+The Bamum script is also used to write the Shümom language, also invented by Njoya.

 History

 In its initial form, Bamum script was a pictographic mnemonic aid (proto-writing) of 500 to 600 characters.
 As Njoya revised the script, he introduced logograms (word symbols).
 The sixth version, completed by 1910, is a syllabary with 80 characters.
 It is also called a-ka-u-ku after its first four characters.
 The version in use by 1906 was called mbima.

 The script was further refined in 1918, when Njoya had copper sorts cast for printing.
 The script fell into disuse in 1931 with the exile of Njoya to Yaoundé, Cameroon.

 At present, Bamum script is not in any significant use.
 However, the Bamum Scripts and Archives Project is attempting to modernize and revive the script.
 The project is based in the old Bamum capital of Foumban.